Wellington Management

 Series C in 2025

-Lumafield specializes in industrial computed tomography (CT) solutions, providing advanced non-destructive testing and inspection tools for engineers.
-The company's flagship product, the Neptune X-ray CT scanner, offers detailed imaging that allows engineers to analyze internal structures and identify defects in various materials.
-Complementing this hardware is the Voyager software platform, which facilitates cloud-based, AI-powered analysis, enabling automated inspections and collaborative efforts among teams.
-Additionally, Lumafield's Triton system is designed for high-speed scanning, catering to the needs of high-volume manufacturing environments.
-The company serves diverse industries, including aerospace, automotive, electronics, and medical devices, aiming to enhance product quality and reliability throughout the product development process.
+Lumafield is a company that specializes in industrial computed tomography (CT) solutions aimed at non-destructive testing and inspection for engineers.
+Its flagship product, the Neptune X-ray CT scanner, offers detailed imaging capabilities that allow engineers to analyze internal structures and identify defects in various materials.
+Complementing this hardware is the Voyager software platform, which provides cloud-based, AI-powered analysis, facilitating automated inspections and collaborative tools for engineers.
+Additionally, Lumafield's Triton system is engineered for high-speed scanning, catering to high-volume manufacturing processes.
+The company’s solutions are utilized across multiple industries, including aerospace, automotive, electronics, and medical devices, ultimately enhancing product quality and reliability throughout the development process.

 SiteOne Therapeutics